 It is getting harder and harder to reach your customers with organic reach.
 Facebook and other platforms push marketers towards paid search.
 But how to do it correctly?

 Interactive social media ads have been around for a while now.
 But the trend is still here!
 Users do not want to engage with bad advertisements or “boring” campaigns.

 That’s why it is the marketer’s task to find a way to surprise and involve the viewer by just an ad.

-TREND #12: Use Stories to interact on social media
+17. Use stories to interact on social media

 The social media story format started with Snapchat.
 Nowadays, Instagram, Facebook, Messenger, YouTube, and many others also incorporated that into their application.

 People do not want to miss out on something that is limited.
 Time constraint content is booming.